 Of course, positive thinking is not the panacea for solving all problems.
 Negative feelings and justified anger about others' behaviors should not be suppressed.
 Necessary changes you do not even, if you are always grateful and satisfied.
 And indeed, compulsive optimism can even be harmful.

-... that's how it can help us if we keep our positive memories in mind
+... it can help us if we regularly present positive things

 Of course, it is just as damaging to hide everything positive and to see only the bad everywhere.
 The right mix just makes it.
 That's why it pays to ask yourself regularly: